 Test, Test, Test!

-If you are considering a tubular drag chain conveyor, or really any conveyor, we always recommend material testing in one of our test labs.
-There are quite literally hundreds of materials that can successfully be conveyed in a tubular drag chain conveyor.
-Some suppliers will furnish a list of ‘can do’ materials but we always prefer to err on the side of caution.
+If you are considering a tubular drag chain conveyor or really any other conveyor belt solutions, we always recommend material testing in one of our test labs.
+There are literally hundreds of materials that can successfully be conveyed in a tubular drag chain conveyor.
+Some suppliers will furnish a list of ‘can do’ materials, but we always prefer to err on the side of caution.
 That is why we reference many materials as ‘application dependent.’
 This ensures that you receive a conveying solution that meets all of your requirements.
 It also prevents problems down the road.